clubcapra/capra_thermal_cam/README.md

 ## How to use
 - First copy the udev file in your `/etc/udev/rules.d/` folder.
+- Compile the repo inside its workspace
+- Source your repo
-- Second launch the node
+- Launch the node
+  - `roslaunch purethermal_ros purethermal.launch`
+- Launch rqt image viewer
+  - `rosrun rqt_image_view rqt_image_view`